Melbourne Food & Drink News for the Foodies

 Quarterhouse, 693 Collins Street, Docklands

-To Be Frank is about to make your carb-loving dreams even sweeter with a new spot in East Brunswick!
-The cult bakery, famous for its slow-fermented breads and irresistible laminated pastries, is expanding—and we couldn’t be more excited.
-Opening in the second week of May on Nicholson Street’s buzzy East Brunswick Village, the new location features an open kitchen, so you can watch the magic happen.
+To Be Frank is making your carb-loving dreams even sweeter with a new spot in East Brunswick!
+The cult bakery, famous for its slow-fermented breads and irresistible laminated pastries, has expanded, and we couldn’t be more excited.
+It opening in the second week of May on Nicholson Street’s buzzy East Brunswick Village, and the new location features an open kitchen, so you can watch the magic happen.
 Get ready for another level of bakery brilliance!

 East Brunswick Village